-Probate bonds protect beneficiaries by offering a financial guarantee that estates and assets are properly managed and distributed by the fiduciary.
+Probate bonds help protect beneficiaries by offering a financial guarantee that estates and assets are properly managed and distributed by the fiduciary.
 Fiduciaries have control of someone else’s estate and assets and have many duties to perform during the probate process.
 If any of these are done incorrectly, it could result in a claim.
 Here is a list of things a probate bond ensures will be performed lawfully and ethically:

 - Filing a will.

 - Verifying validity of a will.